|Posted - 9 November 2017

 If the School receives an outstanding application, the Selection Committee reserves the right to make an appointment before the closing date below.

-The deadline for applications is 1 January.
 The review of files will begin as soon as applications are received.
 Finalists will be selected by the Search Committee as early in the process as possible.
 Finalists will be invited to Istanbul for final interview to meet with the Search Committee, Board and constituent groups at UAA, with the intention of making an appointment shortly thereafter.

 Aligned with the recommendations of the International Task Force on Child Protection, we hold ourselves to a higher standard of effective recruiting practices with specific attention to child protection.